Breath, meditation and other relaxation and well-being techniques

-There are many different ways to deal with tension and stress, including exercise, Yoga or Chi Gong, meditation and mindfulness, laughter yoga or a great film, massage, counselling or hypnosis… Some of these are everyday activities and some are considered therapeutic relaxation practices.
+There are many different ways to deal with tension and stress, including exercise, Yoga or Chi Gong, meditation and mindfulness, a great film, massage, counselling or hypnosis… Everyday activities can be as relaxing as are therapeutic relaxation practices.
 What we need to relax is a personal choice and depends on many factors – our personality, our lives and lifestyle, the situation that is causing us stress….
 We are all different and so are the ways to relax.
-Even if you decide that you need a therapeutic relaxation practice, these too are wide ranging and we need to find one that suits our personality and our present situation.
+Even if you decide that you need a therapeutic relaxation practice, find one that suits your personality and your present situation.
 Don’t trust the one-size-fits-all approach: just because your best friend, partner or neighbour rave about a particular method or teacher that method or teacher doesn’t have to work for you.
 You are unique and your situation will be unique.
-So it is important to find the method and teacher that fits you.
+So it is important to find the method and teacher that suits you.
 Just as we have medicines for different ailments we also have different relaxation techniques for different people.

 So how can these techniques help our body and mind from tension and anxiety?

 Studies have shown that meditation (one relaxation technique) affects those brain areas involved in relaxation response, namely the limbic system and the frontal cortex.
 Meditation appears to have a sedative effect.
 Meditation also has been shown to reduce blood pressure and heart rate, improve immune response, increase the body’s oxygen consumption, change brain-waves and to aid attention and decision-making mechanisms.
 Kat has trained in meditation techniques as part of her yoga teacher training and includes meditative practices in her insomnia class

 Another techniques is progressive muscle relaxation, including Yoga Nidra.
 Muscles can hold tension because we are stressed.
 It has also been shown that tension in certain muscle groups (particularly muscles of the neck and shoulders) without an outside stressor caused anxiety and a stress-response in individuals.
 Kat has trained in progressive muscle relaxation (Yoga Nidra techniques) as part of her Yoga teacher training and includes practices that promote muscle relaxation in her insomnia class .

 Breathing techniques, particularly deep belly (diaphragmatic) breathing, alternate nostril breathing or humming can help us relax.
 Each of these will bring about a slightly different physiological effect.
 Humming, for example, affects the nitric oxide levels which relaxes our blood vessels and stimulates the release of certain hormones.
 Belly breathing and nostril breathing have many benefits including lower heart rate and blood pressure amongst much else.
 Other techniques that involve lengthened exhalation compared to inhalation appear to stimulate the parasympathetic (“relaxation”) nervous system.
 Kat has trained in breathing techniques as part of her Yoga and Feldenkrais teacher training and includes breathing practices in her insomnia class.